-Giving ultimatums doesn’t always have to be a dealbreaker for a relationship.
+Giving ultimatums doesn’t always have to be a dealbreaker for a relationship or married couple.
 We can see it as a compromise that both partners sometimes make to get what they want.

 It’ll help maintain a healthy relationship, and allow both partners to get what they want, and make them feel comfortable in the relationship.

 Ultimatums truly work as compromises in romantic relationships sometimes.

 But, it can also make your partner feel pressured…

 This is one of the worst side effects of giving ultimatums in relationships.
 Partners give ultimatums to each other without even knowing it may leave terrible consequences on both of their mental health.

 That’s why all couples should always prefer compromises when it comes to solving issues between them.

 Compromises never leave any future resentments between partners, and we can’t say that when it comes to these kinds of demands in relationships.

 And ultimately, it can make your loved one go away